smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/14 - Join Algorithms.md

 3. Object existence: The database verifies that all the tables, views, and other objects mentioned in the query exist.
 4. Data type compatibility: The database checks that the data types of the columns in the query match the data types in the database.
 5. Semantic analysis: The database checks the logical validity of the query, such as the presence of any ambiguous references or circular dependencies.
-6. Query optimization: The database optimizes the query to determine the most efficient way to retrieve the data.
-This includes choosing the appropriate join algorithms, indexes, and execution plans.

 ---------------------------------------------------------------------
 ##### Developer Considerations